Browser Cookies

 Sudbury Laurels Gymnastics Club

-Our Provincial, National & XCEL Competitive Program
+Our Provincial/National Optional, Compulsory, & Xcel Competitive Program

 History

 GymZone Gymnastics & Athletics is the sport management company that provides the state of the art training facility and coaching expertise for the Sudbury Laurels.
 Additionally, we have built a superior Recreational Gymnastics Program to prepare and develop athletes to become future members of the Sudbury Laurels Competitive Team.
-This partnership is necessary for both recreational and competitive streams to thrive which has led to over 55 successful years in our community!
+This partnership is necessary for both recreational and competitive streams to thrive which has led to over 57 successful years in our community!

 To request an assessment to join the Sudbury Laurels Gymnastics Club, please contact our Competitive Director at competitive@gymzone.org.